-If you want to learn more, check our articles about VAT registrations in: Germany, France, Italy, Spain and the UK.
+If you want to learn more, check our articles about VAT registrations in: Belgium, France, Germany, Spain, Ireland, Italy, the Netherlands, Sweden and the UK.
 Check also the European VAT rates and learn what issues may arise during the registration in Great Britain or about different topics:

 - Amazon Seller Central and Amazon Vendor Central;